plblum/jivs/packages/jivs-react/Planning/Adapter design - Architecture Part 1.md

 ## Pending

 PENDING: We will be replacing validationManager parameter.
 JivsProvider must be supplied a string name or constructor of a class that identifies the model.
 JivsProvider passes this along to JivsReactContext which uses ModelRulesServiceFactory to build the configuration and then create a ValidationManager from it.
 The React UI developer will never directly see the ValidationManager.
-It still needs access to the ValidationServices object which should be created as a singleton when the app starts up or its first needed.
+It still needs access to the JivsServices object which should be created as a singleton when the app starts up or its first needed.

 PENDING: There will be an additional parameter to let the user forward anything they want to the ModelRulesService object that is used for configuration.
 For example, they may pass an object with a property of "variant" and the ModelRulesService may configure differently when that property is "XYZ".

-PENDING: Another required parameter takes the global ValidationServices instance (a Jivs Engine object)
+PENDING: Another required parameter takes the global JivsServices instance (a Jivs Engine object)

 PENDING: We will be renaming this class.
 The name "Jivs" is less meaningful than "Validation".
 It may be ValidationProvider or similar.